AsmitatheSuperStar/A-Showcase-of-ME-/README.md

 ## These are my friends!!
 They are super silly and goofy, I love them!

+## This is Mi Familia!
+They are hommies fr!

 ## This is my favorite sport ever - TENNIS~!!!
 I love all of the tennis girlies who taught me to never beat myself up, and let them beat me up ;)))